globalavocado/spatialaddressbook/README.md

   ... $ mongod
 ~~~

-return to your first tab and start the node server:
+go back to your spatialaddressbook directory and start the node server:

 ~~~
   ... $ npm start